 In this regard, the MPhil programme is the obvious choice after an undergraduate degree.
 It is not that taught masters programmes shut any doors - and many students continue on to complete PhDs and have careers in academia.
-However, it would be fair to say that the MPhil specifically targets the independent research skills needed to succeed in academia, through one on one supervisions and completion of an extended 30,000 word thesis.
-The MPhil is structured such that you have regular meetings with supervisors to discuss papers you have written.
-The supervisions are tough—you can expect to have your papers pulled apart at first.
+However, it would be fair to say that the MPhil specifically targets the independent research skills needed to succeed in academia, through one-on-one supervisions and completion of an extended 30,000 word thesis.
+The MPhil is structured so that you have regular meetings with supervisors to discuss papers you have written.
+The supervisions are tough - you can expect to have your papers pulled apart at first.
 However, this just means that when you come to redraft them for assessment they will be that much stronger.
-All my supervisors have been great and have certainly helped to make my papers significantly better than they would otherwise have been."
+All my supervisors have been great and have certainly helped to make my papers significantly better than they would otherwise have been.

 During my undergraduate degree in Theology we covered a large number of topics, including a number of philosophical topics; philosophy of religion, postmodernism, existentialism and continental philosophy, but out of them all continental philosophy stuck in my mind as both fascinating and moving.
 I decided to follow my interests and begin looking for places where I could study continental philosophy at postgraduate level.

 A few universities came up as worth a look, but the university that stood out for me was the University of Warwick, not least because, as well as the wide range of topics covered in the taught Masters degree, the leader in my field of research interest, Keith Ansell-Pearson, was teaching at the university.
 Finding a university that could deliver high quality teaching, a wealth of experts and leading figures in research were all key to my choosing a university and fortunately the University of Warwick had it all.

 The number of courses on offer at Warwick is huge, and with so much choice, it is tricky to pick something that you aren't going to enjoy.